AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/error-when-filtering-orders-in-admin.md

 feature: Orders
 role: Developer
 ---
-# Error when filtering orders in the admin
+# Error when filtering orders in the Admin

 This article provides a patch for the Adobe Commerce issue where an error occurs when attempting to filter orders in the Admin by date, displaying the message: *Integrity constraint violation: 1052 Column 'created_at' where clause is ambiguous*.